-The monetization page provides you an overview of specific revenue sources for your videos such as merchandise, memberships, and ads.
+The monetization page provides you with an overview of specific revenue sources for your videos, such as merchandise, memberships, and ads.

-If you’re new to apply, you’ll see a page explaining your eligibility status.
+If you’re new to applying, you’ll see a page explaining your eligibility status.
 However, if you’re eligible, you’ll see your channel’s progress and requirements for the YouTube partner program.

 If eligible, enable monetization or update the ad settings for the video.
 Select the video and then go to “Monetization” on the left menu.

 You can choose to enable or disable monetization for your videos.

 For videos that are 8 minutes or longer, you can enable mid-roll ads at any point on the video timeline.
 You can do so by using the Ad Breaks tool.
 When you select the location of the ads on “During video”, click on “Place manually” to get the tool.

 This opens the YouTube studio editor which allows you to create previews and to set manually or automatically generated mid-roll ad breaks.

 Click on “Place automatically” to create automatically generated mid-roll ads.